 Proven to have a massive ROI (return on investment), email marketing gets us $38 for each $1 we spend.

 But not all emails are alike.
-It takes a formula to make sure they’re perfect for the audiences we’re targeting, and it also takes something a little extra to make sure we’ve getting enough engagement.
+It takes a formula to make sure they’re perfect for the audiences we’re targeting, and it also takes something a little extra to make sure we’ve got enough engagement.

 Gamification marketing.
 Or, to be even more specific, gamifying outbound engagement through emails.